 Table \ref{SOTA_TAB} presents SOTA performances for our investigated datasets.
 Combining SpinalNet with VGG-5 provides near SOTA or SOTA performance in MNIST datasets.
-MNIST SOTA models are usually a combined model and have the best performance for a specific dataset.
+MNIST SOTA models are usually combined models and have the best performance for a specific dataset.
 We also obtain SOTA performance in five MNIST datasets.
 The prime reason for obtaining SOTA is not the proposed network.
 As these datasets are new, very few researchers investigated these data, and our result is the best among the reported results.
-We also apply transfer learning with a spinal fully connected layer and achieve SOTA performance in several color image datasets.
+We also apply transferred initialization with a spinal fully connected layer and achieve SOTA performance in several color image datasets.